You are viewing a printer-friendly page from the Climate Change Institute website, online at http://climatechange.umaine.edu.

 Clean room for geochemistry, including cosmogenic and U/Th sample preparation

-This new facility combines trace element analysis using an ICP-MS with a laser ablation sample introduction system yielding greatly enhanced sample resolution, laboratory efficiency, and examination of even more exotic chemical signatures.
-The finest sampling resolution for ice cores has been limited to approximately 1 cm.
-It is now 10 microns allowing the potential for the first time to sample: individual storm events, and recovery of sub-annual signals from regions with very low accumulation rates such as interior Antarctica, in highly compressed ice at great depths, and in regions of ascending flow (blue-ice exposures) in Antarctica and Greenland.
-Calibration tests are ongoing as is development of a system to increase sample throughput.
+The new Keck Laser Ice Facility combines trace element analysis of ice cores using an Thermo Element 2 ICP-MS with a New Wave laser ablation sample introduction system yielding greatly enhanced sample resolution, laboratory efficiency, and examination of even more exotic chemical signatures.
+Sample resolution using traditional core processing techniques is limited to approximately 1 cm.
+It is now 10 micrometers allowing the potential for the first time to sample individual storm events and recovery of sub-annual signals from regions with very low accumulation rates such as interior Antarctica, in highly compressed ice at great depths, and in regions of ascending flow (blue-ice exposures) in Antarctica and Greenland.
+Results determined by LA-ICP-MS are in good agreement with previously determined concentrations measured by ion chromatography.

 Core sectioning and subsampling; photography; sediment analyses (settling tube, sieves, X-ray Sedigraph, pipetting); binocular microscopy; centrifuging, weighing, drying, loss on ignition, carbonates

-Ground-Penetrating Radar (GPR); Total Station surveying; autolevel; GPS navigation
+Ground-Penetrating Radar (GPR); Total Station surveying; autolevel; GPS navigation; multibeam bathymetry with 6 m catamaran boat for shallow bays and lakes.

 The Northeastern Prehistory Lab in South Stevens Hall is the center of research and analysis of archaeological remains from prehistoric Maine and the Maritimes.
 Research on materials excavated more recently are compared with remains recovered in the past to develop broad-based ideas on the prehistory of Maine and the Northeast, and how these people lived and interacted with each other and with surrounding groups.
 The lab is one of three Federal Repositories of Archaeological material in Maine, and contains extensive collections developed by a number of researchers for over four decades.